 Both methodologies have the end goal of an individual developing skills acquiring knowledge or demonstrating new behaviours, but there some key differences between these two approaches when managing or supporting staff.

 A coach imparts knowledge and introduces learnings, but also makes adjustments and provides feedback based on real-time information.
-Those being coached generally have some underlying knowledge and an idea of how to go about the particular activity.
+Individuals receiving coaching usually possess some foundational knowledge and an understanding of how to approach the specific activity.
 The coach helps people “unlock” that knowledge and choose to use it in different ways by asking the right sort of questions.

 A teacher, on the other hand, introduces new ideas and topics to students who generally have little, if any, previous understanding of what is being taught.
 The teacher is dealing with more of a blank slate in this regard, where a coach is re-sculpting something that already exists.